anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

   }
 ```

 This code packs a lot of power into a few lines.
-Note first that this function creates a `Function*` on C++ site instead of a `LLVMValueRef`.
+Note first that this function creates a `LLVMTypeRef` instead of a `LLVMValueRef`.
 Because a `prototype` really talks about the external interface for a function (not the value computed by an expression), it makes sense for it to return the LLVM Function it corresponds to when codegen'd.

-The call to `FunctionType` creates the `FunctionType` that should be used for a given Prototype.
+The call to `FunctionType` creates the `LLVMTypeRef` that should be used for a given Prototype.
 Since all function arguments in Kaleidoscope are of type double, the first line creates a vector of "N" LLVM double types.
 It then uses the `Functiontype` method to create a function type that takes "N" doubles as arguments, returns one double as a result, and that is not vararg (the false parameter indicates this).
-Note that Types in LLVM are uniqued just like Constants are, so you don’t `new` a type, you `get` it.

 The final line above actually creates the IR Function corresponding to the Prototype.
 This indicates the type, linkage and name to use, as well as which module to insert into. "external linkage" means that the function may be defined outside the current module and/or that it is callable by functions outside the module.
 The Name passed in is the name the user specified: since `module` is specified, this name is registered in `module`s symbol table.